 The score-reporting and stats-reporting processes are combined for Division I men's lacrosse.
 Schools will submit all schedule and results information to the NCAA statistics site (web1.ncaa.org/stats/StatsSrv/login), and this information will then be transferred into the RPI system for use by the sports committees.
 Specific instructions and reporting deadlines will be communicated to SIDs in a memo from the media coordination and statistics staff.
-For questions regarding the reporting process, please contact Matt Holmes at mholmes@ncaa.org or 317-917-6385.
+For questions regarding the reporting process, please contact Nick Moeller at nmoeller@ncaa.org or 317-917-6390.